epc/epc/README.md

 **Contact:** [consulting@epcostello.com](mailto:consulting@epcostello.com)

-Please do not send me pitches for your company’s services.

 * [LinkedIn](https://www.linkedin.com/in/epcostello)
 * [Résumé](https://epcostello.com/resume/epcostello.pdf)

+Please do not send me pitches for your company’s services.
+I'm not hiring, not outsourcing, and not investing.